Lodhra for Vata

 Daily Integration

-Lodhra is not a daily-use herb for Vata types — its drying, astringent quality makes continuous use counterproductive.
-Use it in targeted courses of 2-6 weeks for specific conditions (heavy menstrual bleeding, post-partum tissue recovery, skin toning protocols).
-During active treatment, take twice daily with meals.
-For menstrual disorders, begin 7-10 days before the expected period and continue through the cycle.
-As a face pack, lodhra can be used 2-3 times per week for skin tightening.
-Always combine with internal moistening herbs (shatavari, aloe vera, licorice) during any lodhra course to prevent dryness accumulation.
+Lodhra is described in classical sources not as a daily-use herb for vata types — its drying, astringent quality makes continuous use counterproductive.
+Targeted courses of 2-6 weeks are described for specific conditions (heavy menstrual bleeding, post-partum tissue recovery, skin toning protocols).
+During active treatment, twice daily with meals is the classical dosing.
+For menstrual disorders, lodhra is described as beginning 7-10 days before the expected period and continuing through the cycle.
+As a face pack, lodhra is described as used 2-3 times per week for skin tightening.
+Internal moistening herbs (shatavari, aloe vera, licorice) are described as essential companions during any lodhra course to prevent dryness accumulation.

 Cautions